Sefrin/ycb_multicam_dataset/README.md

 for a quantitative comparison of 3D sensors with regard to object recognition.
-The dataset provides 32 scenes containing a selection of 20 objects from the YCB Object and Model set @ycb_dataset and is designed to compare 6DOF pose estimation of object recognition algorithms applied to the data of different cameras.
+The dataset provides 32 scenes containing a selection of 20 objects from the [YCB Object and Model set](http://www.ycbbenchmarks.com/) and is designed to compare 6DOF pose estimation of object recognition algorithms applied to the data of different cameras.

-The scenes also contain a marker board featuring fiducial markers (ArUco-markers @Aruco2014) which provides a reference frame shared among the cameras and the ground truth annotations.
+The scenes also contain a marker board featuring fiducial markers ([ArUco-markers](https://www.uco.es/investiga/grupos/ava/node/26)) which provides a reference frame shared among the cameras and the ground truth annotations.
 This marker board also acts as a calibration means for the inter-camera calibration.